Interest Rates on Federal Student Loans

 The total cost is determined by four main factors: balances, interest rate, term, and fees.

-The interest rates and fees for the 2019/2020 school year are as follows:
+The interest rates on federal student loans and fees for the 2019/2020 school year are as follows:

 Direct subsidized are available in amounts up to $5,500 per year, while unsubsidized go up to $20,500 per year.
 Limits for Direct PLUS are dependent on your school’s certified total cost of attendance.
 Your term will depend on your repayment.